moudhamam/moudhamam.github.io/README.md

 3) *Email.* If you can't meet or call, then send me an email rather than starting a text chat.

-#### What are three things you'd want your team to say about you at your funeral (if you were hit by a car tomorrow)?
-1) We loved him.

-2) He had made a positive impact on us.

-3) He was one of a kind, honest, reliable and fun to be around.

 #### When you are at your best, what are you doing?
 I am at my best when:
 1) *Inspired.* There are those moments when ideas flow clearly in your mind like a river and you feel like you're connecting with a higher force that empowers you.
 I do start writing down what goes in my head in order to not lose any "flow" moments like that.